 When a task renders an error object, the task run will be marked as failed, and no rendered action runs will be performed.
 This is a good way to communicate an intentional failure to the user, when your Liquid code detects a certain condition.

-A task that renders an error object during preview will prevent the user from saving it in that state, which means that error objects are a good way to enforce additional validation on task options.
+A task that renders an error object during preview will interrupt the preview, and visibly communicate the error to the user.
+This makes error objects a useful way to validate task options.

 Unlike a "raised" exception in other programming languages, a rendered error object is simply added to the list of the task run's JSON objects.
 At the completion of task code rendering, all objects are evaluated; at that point, if an error object is among them, the error is then raised and shown to the user.